pablobernabeu/LESS-Project/session_materials/README.md

 The study consists of six sessions.

 - **Session 1.
-Measurement of individual differences in executive functions and language background.**
+Measurement of individual differences in executive functions and language history.**
   This session is performed by participants online and on their own.
 The session for the Norwegian site is available [here](https://app.gorilla.sc/openmaterials/782880).
 The session for the Spanish site is available [here](https://app.gorilla.sc/openmaterials/782877).
 In both sites, the session